mikolajroszak/qsp-protocol-node/doc/node-operator.md

 Logs are written to `qsp-protocol-node.log` file in .qsp-protocol directory within the user home directory.

 ### Stop
+To stop a running node instance, open a new window in the bundle directory and issue the following command:

 `./bin/stop-node`

-Will stop and remove the docker containers.
+This will stop and remove the docker containers.

 ### To use non production environment
 Node can be run against non-prod environment by setting `QSP_ENV`  variable to `testnet` in ./bin/start-node file